|Semester 2, 2021 Online|

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- The date of the exam will be during the examination period and will become available during the semester.
+- This will be an online exam.
+The date of the exam will be during the examination period and will become available during the semester.
 Please check the exam timetable once published.

 Important assessment information

 It is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course, and to be informed of course-related activities and administration.

 Requirements for students to complete each assessment item satisfactorily:

 To complete each of the assessment items satisfactorily, students must obtain at least 50% of the marks available for each assessment item.
 (Depending upon the requirements in Statement 4 below, students may not have to satisfactorily complete each assessment item to receive a passing grade in this course).